What Is Gastroenteritis?

 - Loss of appetite

-Well, the main thing to do if you suffer with gastroenteritis is to make sure you drink plenty.
-If you are being sick and have diarrhoea this can easily cause dehydration.
+Well, the main thing to do if you suffer from gastroenteritis is to make sure you drink plenty.
+If you are sick and have diarrhea, this can easily cause dehydration.
 So always make sure you get plenty of fluid inside you.
-Also make sure you wash your hands on a regular basis.
-Gastroenteritis is highly contagious, so it's very important to make sure you keep your hands clean to prevent the risk of infecting others and spread germs.
+Also, make sure you wash your hands on a regular basis.
+Gastroenteritis is highly contagious, so it's very important to make sure you keep your hands clean to prevent the risk of infecting others and spreading germs.
 If you can manage any food at all, eat small amounts of dry food such as dry toast or rice.

 I did call the doctor out as I felt I was dying, but really, there wasn't much he could do apart from advising I drink plenty and rest.
 He did give me some sachets that help re-hydrate you though.
 Thankfully I slowly began to recover after about a week.
-But having suffered with this first hand, I can sympathize with anyone who gets gastroenteritis.
+But having suffered this firsthand, I can sympathize with anyone who gets gastroenteritis.

 Gastroenteritis is more common than you think.
-Although it is very common in children, many adults suffer with it too.
-In the rare case it can lead to hospital treatment, but this is in an extreme case.
+Although it is very common in children, many adults suffer from it too.
+In rare cases, it can lead to hospital treatment, but this is an extreme case.
 The best advice is to get plenty of rest and make sure you get plenty of fluids in you.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.